omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/template_workflows.md

 The `application_config` attribute contains all of the properties that are set in the `application_config` section of the Application config (`jobbergate.yaml`).
 This section may be empty.
-If it is, the `application_config` atrribute will be an empty dictionary.
+If it is, the `application_config` attribute will be an empty dictionary.
 This dictionary should only be populated by the template variables that the Workflow Source File seeks to collect from the user.
 The values for each item are the default values for that template variable.